 - construction fees.

-You can read more about financial, reserves and development contributions here and in the Development Contributions Policy (PDF 257 kb).
+Read more about financial, reserves and development contributions in the Development Contributions Policy (PDF 584 KB).